ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

-# Use AAD Pod Identity and FlexVolume driver to inject Secrets into the Claims Web API container
+# Use AAD Pod Identity and FlexVolume driver to inject Secrets into containerized applications on AKS

-This sub-project describes the steps for configuring AAD Pod Identity and Azure FlexVolume driver for retreiving secrets from Azure Key Vault and mounting them onto the file system within the Claims Web API application container.
+This extension project describes the steps for configuring AAD Pod Identity and Azure FlexVolume driver for retreiving secrets from Azure Key Vault and mounting them onto the file system within the Claims Web API application container.

 In production environments, confidential data such as database user names and passwords are stored in a secure location such as Azure Key Vault and then injected into the application container at runtime.